wkoegler/wkoegler/README.md

 ## Hi there 👋

-- 🤔 I'm a retired programmer looking to contribute to open source projects, currently contemplating the areas of cybersecurity and health care.
+- 🤔 I'm a retired programmer looking to contribute to open source projects, perhaps in the areas of cybersecurity or health care.
 - 🌱 I’m currently learning GitHub and will start on a much smaller scale like bug fixes in code that I already am familiar with.

 <!--